Aleksei Loktev

+Created the Aleksei Loktev's Theatre, where he worked as an actor and director.

 Biography

 Actor

-Aleksei Vasil'evich Loktev was born in Orsk.
+Aleksei Loktev was born in Orsk.
 A few years later, in 1943, his father was transferred to work in Moscow.
-Here, Alex went to school here started in drama school at the ZiL.
+Here, Alex went to school and started going to drama classes at the ZiL.
+After finishing his secondary education, he worked at that plant for some time as a turner, but the craving for art was stronger.

-After high school, Aleksei worked for some time as a turner at the plant named Likhachev in Moscow, but the craving for art was stronger.
-At the age of 17, he first starred in a movie, playing a cameo role in the youth film Leonid Lukov's Different Fortunes.
-A short time later the young man, having successfully passed the exams, was admitted to the State Institute of Theatrical Art named after Lunacharsky.
+At the age of 17, he first starred in a movie, a cameo in the Leonid Lukov's Different Fortunes.
+A short time later Loktev, having successfully passed the exams, was admitted to the Lunacharsky State Institute for Theatre Arts.

-While studying at the institute played his first role in a movie, and at once the main for Farewell, Doves.
+While studying at the institute he played his first lead role in a movie Farewell, Doves.

-After graduating from the Institute in 1962, Aleksei became an actor of the Moscow Pushkin Theater.
-At the same time, he continued to act in films.
-In 1963, on the screens of the country left a great picture of Georgi Danelia, Walking the Streets of Moscow, which became a symbol of the time.
-Aleksei played in her Siberian boy Volodya Ermakov, who, while on a business trip in Moscow, brought the manuscript of his novel.
-Together with Aleksei in the film also stars young Nikita Mikhalkov and Evgeniy Steblov.
-All of them, as they say in such cases, woke up famous after the film.
+After graduating in 1962, Aleksei became an actor of the Moscow Pushkin Drama Theater.
+At the same time, he continued his movie career.
+In 1963 came out Walking the Streets of Moscow by Georgi Danelia, a movie, which became a symbol of the time.
+Aleksei played in that picture a Siberian boy named Volodya Ermakov, who, while on a business trip in Moscow, brought the manuscript of his novel.
+Together with Aleksei in the film also stars young Nikita Mikhalkov and Yevgeny Steblov.
+All of them woke up famous after the release of the movie.